IronOxidizer/gui-toolkit-benchmarks/README.md

 ### Startup time

-The time between the application start to the first complete paint **and** input handling is available, this is sent to the benchmarker by printing the epoch time to `stderr` when startup is complete.
+The time between the application start to the first complete paint **and** input handling is available, this is sent to the benchmarker by printing the epoch time in the most precise method to `stderr` when startup is complete.
 This has the following variants:

 - **cold**: The startup time immediately after first download or compile (no caching, first JIT not yet performed)
 - **warm**: The startup time after opening and closing the application 8 times